-The Company undertakes to post the full version of this Preliminary Information Statement under SEC Form 20-IS, together with all its annexes on the Company's website www.smcglobalpower.com.ph upon its approval by the SEC.
+The Company undertakes to post the full version of this Definitive Information Statement under SEC Form 20-IS, together with oll its annexes on the Company's website www.smcglobalpower.com.ph upon its approval by the SEC.

-The Company undertakes to provide any requesting stockholder, free of charge, a printed or electronic copy of its 2023 Annual Report under SEC Form 17-A and the 1st Quarter 2024 Financial Report under SEC Form 17-Q, at the stockholder's option, upon written request addressed to the Office of the Corporate Secretary, San Miguel Global Power Holdings Corp., 5th Floor, C5 Office Building Complex, #100 E. Rodriguez Jr. Ave., C5 Road, Bo.
+The Company undertakes to provide any requesting stockholder, free of chorge, a printed or electronic copy of its 2023 Annual Report under SEC Form 17-A, at the stockholder's option, upon written request addressed to the Office of the Corporate Secretary, San Miguel Global Power Holdings Corp., Sth Floor, C5 Office Building Complex, #100 E. Rodriguez Jr. Ave., C5 Road, Bo.
 Ugong, Pasig City 1604, Metro Manila.